rubisco-sfa/ILAMB/doc/add_model.rst

   Completed in 92.8 s

-You will notice that on running the driver again, we did not have to perform the analysis step for the model we ran in the previous tutorial.
+You will notice that on executing the run script again, we did not have to perform the analysis step for the model we ran in the previous tutorial.
 When a model-confrontation pair is run, we save the analysis information in a netCDF4 file.
 If this file is detected in the setup